 Pearl Roadshow Junior Drum Set Review

-The Pearl Roadshow Junior Drum Set is the best quality kid’s drum set on the market.
+The Pearl Roadshow Junior Drum Set is the best quality all-in-one kid’s drum set on the market.
 It features very high-quality components throughout, and it provides a full-scale playing experience for kids.

 Compared to some other options it does carry a higher price tag, but the quality of the drums and hardware are significantly better, and overall it will be a more enjoyable kit to play!

-These drums feature lively Poplar hardwood shells that sound the best of any kids drum set I’ve experienced, and this drum set is suitable for kids aged between 3 and 8.
+This junior drum kit features lively Poplar hardwood shells that sound the best of any kids drum set I’ve experienced, and this drum set is suitable for kids aged between 3 and 8.

 Pros